annyeongjs/visualheart.task8/Meetings.md

   - Met up with Danielle and some others to record questions
   - These interviews will be shown at the Data Science Fair!
     - Alisha + Christina; other members could not make it
+  - *update Dec 9*: there were issues with the sound, so it may not be shown

 ###Class: December 5, 2013